A Parent's Guide to Special Education / Special Needs

 Gross motor.
 Functions which require large muscle movements.
 For example, walking or jumping would require gross motor movement.

 Handicap.
-Pejorative term no longer in accepted use.
+Pejorative terms are no longer in accepted use.

 Heterogeneous grouping.
 An educational practice in which students of diverse abilities are placed within the same instructional groups.
 This practice is usually helpful in the integration of children with disabilities.